 Giving yourself permission to quit means that before you jeopardize yourself in any way, you will listen to that little voice in your head and follow your gut instinct.
 If a situation does not feel right, it usually isn’t.
 Respect your own wisdom and the wisdom that is constantly offered to you by the Universe and surrender.
 It is very important in these 20 days that you modify where you need to.
 Rest when you need to and push where you need to because this is your journey.

-When we think about or hear the word “core” we often think about our front six-pack-not area.
+When we think about or hear the word “core” we often think about our front six-pack area.
 But, it is also our mid to lower back, which is just as important to keep strong.
-When we relate this to our life, it brings to light that what is behind us, our past, is very significant in how we stand, move forward and face what is in front of us.
+And, it is everything inside that area, which is the majority of our digestive system.
+When we relate this to our life, it brings to light that what we put in us and what is behind us, our past, is very significant in how we stand, move forward and area able to face what is in front of us.
 No matter what your past involved, let it be part of your strength for your future, not a weakness, by releasing the toxicity and keeping the vitality.

 Mindfulness: Transformation is constant because it is a result of change, and change is the only guarantee in life.
 Without change, there is no life; therefore, whatever transformation you are about to embark on, make it part of the twists and twirls and swirl it into the dance of your life.
 Make this transformation part of your forever dance.